Uconnect-Technologies/wertik-js/src/next/readme.md

 Cannot GET /
 ```

 🚀 You have successfully started wertik server.
-Right now there is nothing in wertik app right now.
+There is nothing in wertik app right now.
 Let's make it interactive by adding:

 - MySQL Database
 - Mailer